oneops/oneops.github.io/user/operation/monitoring-reference.md

 # Configuration

-Monitors are configured for each speci
-## Transition View
+## Default Monitors

+Default monitors are automatically created from the component definition and can be configured in the transition view of a component:

+1. Navigate to the desired assembly.
+1. Press _Transition_ in the left hand navigation.
-1. Select the environment.
+1. Select the environment by clicking on the name in the list.
-2. Select the platform.
-3. Select the component.
+1. Select the platform in the list on the right by clicking on the name - e.g. `tomcat`.
+1. Select the component in the list on the right by clicking on the name - e.g. `compute`.
-4. Go to the **monitors** tab.
-All monitors supported for that component are listed on left side.
+1. Go to the _monitors_ tab.
+1. The monitors are listed on the left and can be configured individually.

-5. To view threshold definitions, select of any of these monitors (if any default ones are provided).
+## Custom Monitors

+Custom monitors can be configured in the design view of a component:

+1. Navigate to the desired assembly.
+1. Press _Design_ in the left hand navigation.
+1. Select the platform in the list on the right by clicking on the name - e.g. `tomcat`.
+1. Select the component in the list on the right by clicking on the name - e.g. `compute`.
+1. Go to the _monitors_ tab.
+1. Press _Add_ to start create a custom monitor.

+TBD

 # Usage

-## Operation View
+In  operation View

 The operation view provides the trending of metric values along with the health as per the defined threshold.
 The graphs per monitor can be viewed by following this path: